This article includes information about how CBD drug test works and what to watch out for.

 - Urine testing, where subjects are required to provide a urine sample.
 This sample is tested for the presence of THC.
 However, urine testing can also come with a remarkably high rate of false positives.
 For this reason, it's fairly unpopular.

 - Blood testing, where a blood sample is drawn.
-This is deemed to be the most accurate form of drug testing.
+This is deemed to be the most accurate form of testing.
 Apparently, through blood tests, THC can be detected in the system as early as six hours after consumption.

 We should also mention that there are other forms of drug testing.
 However, these are -- by far -- the most common methods.